moabdrabou/Conky_Desktop_Guru/README.md

    - Run the following command to install conky:

          sudo apt install conky-all
-   - To create the config file run:
+   - Create the config file:

          conky -C > ~/Documents/conky.config
    - Create the conky folder in the home directory: